colinhemphill/haversack/README.md

 }
 ```

-## Storage event sync
+## Storage Event Sync

-Each time you implement a Haversack hook, an `onstorage` event handler is registered.
+Each time you implement a Haversack hook, a `storage` event handler is registered.
 Any instance of your component on alternate browser tabs will be notified that `localStorage` has changed, and update the `value` accordingly.

 ## Notes on Server-Side Rendering Compatibility